Straight to the content

 Why self-tanners are not compatible with light and laser therapy:

-But we are fans of self-tanners.
+But we are big fans of self-tanners.
 In fact, we recommend them as an alternative to sun tanning.

 The benefits of self-tanners:

-3. Safe Alternative: Self-tanners offer a safe alternative to exposure to harmful UV rays from the sun or tanning beds, which can reduce the risk of skin cancer and premature skin aging.
+3. Safe alternative: Self-tanners offer a safe alternative to exposure to harmful UV rays from the sun or tanning beds, which can reduce the risk of skin cancer and premature skin aging.

 How self-tanners work: